e-p-armstrong/verustoolkit/README.md

 The other dependencies in `requirements.txt` are for the webui (courtesy of cocktailpeanut, who developed it for the original Augmentoolkit).

+NOTE that some helper files that are not used in the primary task of dataset generation, such as `print_tokens_across_files` in _model_training_configs_and_data, may require additional dependencies.
+These are not required for the core functionality of Verustoolkit.
+In those cases, try running them, and if you get an error, install the missing dependency.
+The two main ones are pyarrow and transformers

 Verustoolkit has been tested on Python 3.11.

 Once you have a Python environment with 3.11 setup, you can install everything by cloning the repo and installing the requirements.